shermanloan/scejson-doc/doc/module-loan.md

 If the payment should change to reflect a new interest rate, set the value of this field to `true`; otherwise, the payment will not change after this event.
-If only one `AccrualConfig` object is being specified, then this attribute should be omitted altogether.
+If only one `AccrualConfig` object is being specified, then this field should be omitted altogether.

 ---